 “Can you imagine what the outcry would be if @SnoopDogg, failing career and all, had aimed and fired the gun at President Obama?
 Jail time!”
 President Trump tweeted to his 16.7 million followers.

-Snoop uses a clown world to target grave social issues in America, and to list his grievances with Trump: his election, police militarization and brutality, his travel ban, and 20 to 30 year sentencing for marijuana.
+Snoop uses a clown world to target grave social issues in America and to list his grievances with Trump: his election, police militarization and brutality, his travel ban, and up to 30-year sentencing for marijuana.
 Snoop calls his listeners to stand up against social issues, to peacefully exercise first amendment rights through events like his March on the LAPD police department after the Dallas sniper shootings.
-Snoop’s chorus references a Holocaust documentary, “Night Will Fall”, that warns if the world doesn’t learn from the past, night will fall, and people will die.
+Snoop’s chorus references a Holocaust documentary, “Night Will Fall”, that warns if the world doesn’t learn from the past, the night will fall, and people will continue to die.

 “I feel like a lot of people making cool records, having fun, partying, but no one out here is dealing with the real issue, with this f***in’ clown as president, and the s*** that we dealing with out here,” said Dogg.